Snapshot

 India has also become the second-largest manufacturer of PPE in the world.
 More than 600 companies in India are certified to produce PPEs today, whose global market worth is expected to be over $92.5 Bn by 2025, up from $52.7 Bn in 2019.

-• The domestic apparel & textile industry in India contributed to 2.3% to the country’s GDP, 7% of industry output in value terms
+• The domestic apparel & textile industry in India contributed to 2% to the country’s GDP, 7% of industry output in value terms.

-• India has a share of 5% of the global trade in textiles and apparel.
+• India holds 4% share of the global trade in textiles and apparel.
+The share of Textiles and apparel in overall export basket of India was 10.33% during 2021-22.

 For further details, please refer FDI Policy